 Risk Factors for Heartburn and GERD

-Obesity: A number of studies suggest that obesity contributes to GERD, and it may increase the risk for erosive esophagitis (severe inflammation in the esophagus) in people with GERD.
-Studies indicate that having excess abdominal fat may be the most important risk factor for the development of acid reflux and associated complications, such as Barrett's esophagus and cancer of the esophagus.
-Researchers have also reported that increased BMI is associated with more severe GERD symptoms.
+A number of studies suggest that obesity contributes to GERD, and it may increase the risk for severe inflammation in the esophagus in people with GERD.
+Having excess abdominal fat may be the most important risk factor for the development of acid reflux and associated complications, such as Barrett esophagus and cancer of the esophagus.
 Losing weight appears to help reduce GERD symptoms.
-However, gastric banding surgery to combat obesity may actually increase the risk for, or worsen symptoms of GERD.

-Respiratory Diseases: People with asthma are at very high risk for GERD.
-Between 50 and 90% of people with asthma have some symptoms of GERD.
+People with asthma are at very high risk for GERD.
+About 50% to 90% of people with asthma have some symptoms of GERD.
 People with chronic obstructive pulmonary disease (COPD) are also at increased risk for GERD, and having GERD may worsen pre-existing COPD.

-Smoking: Increasing evidence indicates that smoking raises the risk for GERD.
-Studies suggest that smoking reduces LES muscle function, increases acid secretion, impairs muscle reflexes in the throat, and damages protective mucus membranes.
+Increasing evidence indicates that smoking raises the risk for GERD.
+Smoking reduces LES muscle function, increases acid secretion, impairs muscle reflexes in the throat, and damages protective mucus membranes.
 Smoking reduces salivation, and saliva helps neutralize acid.
 It is unknown whether the smoke, nicotine, or both trigger GERD.
 For example, some people who use nicotine patches to quit smoking have heartburn, but it is not clear whether the nicotine or stress produces the acid backup.
 In addition, smoking can lead to emphysema, a form of COPD, which is itself a risk factor for GERD.

 It should be noted that a combination of heavy alcohol use and smoking increases the risk for esophageal cancer.